Inverting Gradient Attacks Makes Powerful Data Poisoning: Concluding remarks

 We chose to solve the poisoning optimization problem with gradient-based approaches which are computationally intense, limiting us in experimenting with larger models and datasets.
 Stronger gradient attacks that only require to steer the model in a direction only slightly dissimilar from honest gradients should also be explored to increase the chances for a stealth data poison to exist and to improve the attack success rate.
 Stronger or less computationally expensive data poisoning approach (that may not rely on gradient attacks) can be experimented to enhance the attack success rate.

 While the tested defense mechanisms for the gradient case appear to generalize and defend against data poisoning, it has been shown that the latter can bypass certain defense mechanisms \cite{koh_stronger_2021} and that robust mean estimation only works up to a certain point \cite{elmhamdi2023impossible}.
 This leaves room for potentially devastating data poisoning that can bypass defenses while mimicking an unstoppable gradient attack.

 Our work asks whether or not gradient attacks were fundamentally more effective than data poisoning.
 Our experiments yield a nuanced response.
-Inverting malicious gradients sometimes result in a devastating data poisoning, and our results are the first to show feasibility of a total availability attack on neural network via data poisoning.
-On the other hand, the success rate of our attack data poisoning had a lower success rate than their gradient attack counterparts.
+On one hand, inverting malicious gradients sometimes result in a devastating data poisoning, and our results are the first to show the feasibility of a total availability attack on neural network via data poisoning.
+On the other hand, the success rate of our attack with data poisoning had a lower success rate than their gradient attack counterparts.
 The possibility of mimicking gradient attacks with feasible data poisoning should motivate further research in defense mechanisms and lower bounds to better assess the safety of machine learning algorithms in the presence of unreliable data.